Kiyoraka/Zakat-Kripto-Calculator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source

 ## Disclaimer